ferentinoskonstantinos/BoE/README.md

 # "Climate Policy and Transition Risk in the Housing Market"
 by
 # Konstantinos Ferentinos & Alex Gibberd & Benjamin Guin
-that is to be published in the Bank of England Staff Working Paper Series.
+that has been published in the Bank of England Staff Working Paper Series: <https://www.bankofengland.co.uk/working-paper/2021/climate-policy-and-transition-risk-in-the-housing-market>.

 ## Data Sources